Our Leadership Team

-Mayukha is a freshman at MIT.
+Mayukha is a sophomore at MIT.
 Mayukha has been into math since the fourth grade, when she joined her school's math club.
 She got off to a good start, winning 8th place at the Math is Cool state competition only a few months after she started.
 For the next few years, she continued to take part in math competitions, including in national competitions like ARML and NSF Nationals.
 She has won several awards at the regional, state, and national levels.
 Then, in 8th grade, Mayukha enrolled in Seattle Science Infinity Club.
 At first, she did not like science very much, but soon began to love it.
 She and her team excelled, getting second place in Science Bowl at the regional level, only losing once to the first place team, who also happened to be from the Seattle Science Infinity Club.
 She also went to Nationals for the North South Foundation's Science and Math Bees and won awards there as well.
 By this time, she realized a trend that girls were losing interest in math and science.
 She noticed this trend through direct experience with her classmates and friends, as well as observing at competitions (e.g. she was the only girl in the top ten at the 2012 NSF MathBee Nationals).
 In order to combat this drop in interest, she decided to form Girls Rock inScience and Math to increase interest for girls in these two subjects and make them enthusiastic participants in all areas of both academia and extracurricular.

 GRACE KIM-GRASS DIRECTOR

-Grace Kim is a sophomore at Redmond High School.
+Grace Kim is a senior at Redmond High School.
 She is the GRASS Director.
 She has been doing and enjoying math starting in fifth grade and have performed well at several math competitions since.
 She loves physics and coding, and outside of STEM, she loves to draw and sing.
 When she first heard about GRISM and then GRASS, she became immediately interested in becoming a part of it.
 Middle school was the time when a majority of her girl friends formed their definite dislike of STEM, which stayed consistent into high school.
 Through GRASS, she hopes to make STEM more interesting, fun, and useful for the girls, regardless of their attitude when they walk in.